futres/fovt-data-mapping/Scripts/pythonConversion/README.md

 The functions offered by this program are limited at this time.
 However, datasets can still be cleaned and transformed using various functions found in the program.

 To achive best results it is asked that all dates are set to a "year, month, day" format.
-To do this, follow these steps
+To do this, follow these steps:

       1) Open up data in excel
       2) Select the column heading in which your date values are listed